typelevel/doobie/modules/docs/src/main/mdoc/docs/15-Extensions-PostgreSQL.md

   case object `empty` extends Edge
 }
 ```
-Also the `Edge` allows for determining the bounds when data is fetched from the database.

 > In the text form of a range, an inclusive lower bound is represented by '[' while an exclusive lower bound is represented by '('.
 Likewise, an inclusive upper bound is represented by ']', while an exclusive upper bound is represented by ')'.